gklyne/I-D/app/app.md

 neither directories nor regular files (e.g. device files, symbolic links).
 This Internet-Draft does not specify the semantics of attempting to resolve such resources.

+This Internet-Draft does not specify how to change an archive or its content using app URIs.

 Resolving from a .well-known endpoint  {#well-known}